grow-graphics/gd/Readme.md

 # graphics.gd [![Go Reference](https://pkg.go.dev/badge/graphics.gd.svg)](https://pkg.go.dev/graphics.gd)

-A safe performant way to work with graphics and game development in Go by building on top of any Open Source, actively maintained GDExtension hosts (ie. Godot 4.4).
+A cross platform graphics runtime for Go suitable for building native mobile apps, gdextensions, multimedia applications, games and more!

 _Why use graphics.gd?_

 * [Write shaders in Go!](./shaders/Readme.md)
-* Unlike with other options, RIDs, callables and dictionary arguments are all distinctly typed.
+* Unlike other native Godot languages, RIDs, callables and dictionary arguments are all distinctly typed.
 * A good balance of performance and convenience.
-* General-purpose pure-Go 'variant' packages, reuse them in any Go project.
+* General purpose pure-Go 'variant' packages, reuse them in any Go project.
 * After the first build, recompile quickly, with an experience similar to a scripting language.
-* Cross-compile builds targeting windows/linux/macos from any platform.
+* Easily cross-compile for windows/macos/android/linux on any host platform.

-Not just a wrapper! graphics.gd has been holistically designed and curated from the ground up to provide a cohesive way to interface with the underlying engine.
+Not just a wrapper! graphics.gd is designed from the ground up to provide a cohesive curated graphics runtime on top of gdextension.

 We would love you to take part in our [active discussions](https://github.com/quaadgras/graphics.gd/discussions) section with any questions, comments or feedback you may have.
 Show us what you're building!